gabriele-marino/BELLA/docs/index.md

 **BELLA: Bayesian Evolutionary Layered Learning Architectures**

 BELLA is a BEAST2 package that implements a Bayesian multi-layer perceptron (neural network) designed for phylodynamic inference.
-The package userelies on neural networks as flexible functions within BEAST2 analyses, particularly useful for modeling time-varying parameters, informed by external data (features).
+The package relies on neural networks as flexible functions within BEAST2 analyses, particularly useful for modeling time-varying parameters, informed by external data (features).

 ## Overview